Boulder is currently working on a study for a 4 mile Boulder Breeze streetcar circulator.

 Results of the study are expected in sometime during the first half of 2010.

-With no underground sections and no danger of being misclassified as a subway.
-Denver's light rail system currently consists of six lines covering 79.4 km and 47 stations.
-Several extensions and new lines are currently in the late planning stages.
-The latest to open is the 12.1 mile West Line, which connects Denver with the city of Golden.
-The line is opened in 2013.
+With no undersground sections and no danger of being misclassified as a subway.
+Denver's light rail system currently consists of five lines covering 63.4 km and 36 stations.
+Several extensions and new lines are currently in the late planning stations. with the only active construction being the West Line, which will connect Denver with the city of Golden.
+The 12.1 mile line is expected to open in 2013.

 One may wonder, why does a city the size of Denver not have a true subway system in the classic American Sense.
 Denver's only subway exists in Union station and alas sports no real transit other than the pedestrian type.